paulsinclair51/briteTest/scripts/tests/README.md

 # scripts/tests/

-Directory containing script smoke tests.
+Directory containing script tests.

 Copyright (c) 2026 Paul Sinclair
 SPDX-License-Identifier: MIT
 For license details, see `LICENSE` in the root directory.

-This directory stores lightweight smoke tests for user-facing commands in `scripts/bin/`.
+This directory stores tests for user-facing commands in `scripts/bin/`.
 These tests are intended to quickly verify key CLI behavior, exit codes, and high-signal output contracts.

 ## Files